 Valves are utilized to manage the fluid flow within the piping system.
 They can control the flow by regulating it, fully stopping it, or enabling partial flow.

 Flanges are utilized to join pipes or fittings together and form a sealed joint.
 They are commonly bolted together and can be readily dismantled for maintenance or repair purposes.
-One of the most common type of flanges is flanged joint.
+One of the most common types of flanges is flanged joints.

 Supports are used to bear the weight of the piping system and hold it in position.
 Such supports may involve hangers, brackets, and clamps.